rishisareen/rishisareen-old.github.io/_posts/2020-04-18-introduction-to-triathlon.markdown

 ### Introduction to Triathlon
 * **What is Triathlon?**

-  In all its simplicity, triathlon is swimming, cycling and running (in that order), all in one competition.
+  Triathlon is swimming, cycling and running (in that order), all in one competition.
 The swim can either take place in a swimming pool or in an outdoor environment (e.g. a lake or river).

   The distances vary from very short to incredibly long.